diego-ciciani01/clc-dataplatform/README.md

-Cloud Computing Course Project
+Cloud Computing Project 2023/2024

-Data Science 2023/2024
+Master’s degree in Data Science at Sapienza University of Rome

 This project shows the development of a scalable and efficient data platform using AWS cloud services.
 The platform is designed to manage, process, and analyze large datasets.